01925 575 780

 The hospice values your privacy and confidentiality.

-All information you provide is stored in accordance with the Data Protection Act 2018.
+All information you provide is stored in accordance with the GDPR and Data Protection Act 2018.

-We undertake to treat any personal information (which means data from which you can be identified, including your name, address, email addresses etc.) that you provide to us or that we obtain from other people, in accordance with this Privacy Notice and the provisions of the Data Protection Act 2018, or any amendment to it.
+We undertake to treat any personal information (which means data from which you can be identified, including your name, address, email address, etc.) that you provide to us or that we obtain from other people, in accordance with this privacy notice and the provisions of the GDPR and Data Protection Act 2018, or any amendment to it.
 We may analyse and will anonymise the personal information supplied to improve the services we offer.